alexni93/OfficialEsscrowMyEther/README.md

 A new escrow transaction can be created by clicking "Initialize new transaction" under buyer dashboard.

 ### 1) Finding an escrow agent

-A fair escrow lowers transaction fees and costs associated with buyer fraud for sellers while providing you with buyer protection.
+You May Use My Escrow Agent Address "0x4E2F69b6fa4527e8B1CCD18593860fE40d9e0b5A" A fair escrow lowers transaction fees and costs associated with buyer fraud for sellers while providing you with buyer protection.
 If you are buying/selling on a forum, we recommend having a forum moderator to escrow for your transaction.
 It is important to choose a good escrow agent for your protection.
 Never use an unknown escrow agent.

 ### 2) Prepare transaction info

-- Seller Address
+- Seller Address (Ethereum Wallet Address)

-- Escrow Address
+- Escrow Address (0x4E2F69b6fa4527e8B1CCD18593860fE40d9e0b5A)

 - Amount of Ether to send